periperipatus/ecubioinformatics/differential_expression.md

+# Differential Expression Analysis using DESeq2

+This tutorial was originally conceived by Chris Balakrishan and has been modified by Peri Bolton.

+# Table of Contents

+* differential expression of transcripts from Kallisto (#differential-expression-of-transcripts-from-kallisto)
+	* tximport (#tximport)
+	* DESeq2 (#deseq2)
+* Gene-level differential expression (#gene-level-differential-expression)
+	* Clustering and transformations (#clustering-and-transformations)

 # Differential Expression of Transcripts from Kallisto

 Yesterday you quantified transcripts from our experiment on different muscle types to our *de novo* assembly of *Manacus vitellinus*.